MechanicalRock/mechanicalrock.github.io/_posts/2022-03-21-getting-started-with-protobufs-for-typescript.md

 ## Define the Data Structure for Your Messages

-First thing to realise about Protobufs are they are just an efficient (small data size) way of encoding messages.
+First thing to realise about Protobufs is that they are just an efficient (small data size) way of encoding messages.
 Next thing to realise is that these messages have a pre-defined data structure.
 You need to know that data structure at both ends, to serialize the message before sending and then de-serialize the message back into something useable when it has been received.
 This is what the `.proto` files are for, they define the data structure of the messages in a language independent format.

 In this example, we are going to keep it really simple because the [proto3 data structure](https://developers.google.com/protocol-buffers/docs/proto3) is not the interesting bit for this post.
 I am also shamelessly basing this on the [Google Protobuf Tutorials](https://developers.google.com/protocol-buffers/docs/tutorials) because I am sure you have already been there, hence using the Address Book example.